BellaCheng28/BellaCheng28/README.md

 # Hi, I'm Xiaojie Cheng (Bella) 👋

-I'm a **Full-Stack Software Engineer** based in **New York** with a background in accounting and e-commerce.
-After completing a 700+ hour immersive bootcamp at General Assembly, I transitioned into tech to combine my problem-solving mindset with a passion for building impactful web applications.
-I specialize in creating responsive, user-friendly interfaces and robust back-end solutions.
+Full-stack developer specializing in **React, Next.js, and Python**, with experience in building scalable **web applications and AI-powered solutions**.
+Over **3 years** of experience in front-end development and UI/UX for e-commerce platforms, improving user engagement and conversion rates.
+Strong problem-solving skills in **RESTful API development, authentication, and performance optimization**.
+Seeking a software engineering role to create impactful and user-friendly applications.

 ---

 ## 🌟 About Me
-- 🌱 **Currently Learning:** Python to deepen my understanding of backend technologies and data analysis.
+- 🌱 Currently Learning: AI technologies to expand my expertise in full-stack development and intelligent applications.
-- 👀 **Passionate About:** Coding, optimizing user experiences, and building scalable applications.
+- 👀 Passionate About: Building scalable and AI-driven applications, optimizing user experiences, and solving complex problems with technology.
-- 💼 **Actively Seeking:** Full-stack software engineer opportunities in New York.
-Open to collaborating on innovative projects that solve real-world problems.
+- 💼 Actively Seeking: Software engineering roles focused on AI, front-end, or full-stack development in New York.
+Open to collaborating on innovative projects that leverage AI and automation to create impactful solutions.
-- 😄 **Pronouns:** She/Her
+- 😄 Pronouns: She/Her
-- ⚡ **Fun Fact:** My experience in e-commerce taught me how to balance creativity and functionality by designing promotional product pages with Photoshop to meet platform-specific styles.
+- ⚡  Fun Fact: My experience in e-commerce UI/UX and front-end development taught me how to blend creativity with functionality—from designing data-driven product pages to developing efficient, responsive, and scalable web applications.
+I’ve worked on performance optimization, interactive UI components, and seamless user experiences, ensuring that applications are both visually appealing and highly functional. 🚀

 ---